sebinpj/cusat-grade-card-fetcher/README.md

 # CUSAT Grade Card Fetcher

 The CUSAT Grade Card Fetcher is a command-line tool designed to automate the process of fetching grade cards for Cochin University of Science and Technology (CUSAT) students.
-It simplifies the task of downloading grade card PDFs for specified roll numbers.
+This tool only supports fetching grade cards specifically for Old B.Tech students before the KTU scheme was introduced.
+It simplifies the task of downloading grade card PDFs for specified roll numbers, focusing solely on the results available at [http://exam.cusat.ac.in/erp5/cusat/Cusat-Home/home_oldresults#](http://exam.cusat.ac.in/erp5/cusat/Cusat-Home/home_oldresults#).
+This is the only source of data supported by this tool.

 ## Prerequisites

-- Node.js (v14 or newer recommended)
+- Node.js (v20 or newer recommended)
 - npm (Node Package Manager)

 ## Installation